-- a student who is registered at a university and whose status as a permanent resident has been officially recognized by Immigration Canada.
-Should a student receive permanent resident status during the academic year, he or she should immediately present the official document to the Office of the Registrar, Room LB 700, to have his or her status changed and to inquire about a possible refund.
+- Graduate students who are French citizens or francophone citizens of Belgium (Wallonia); - a student who is registered at a university and whose status as a permanent resident has been officially recognized by Immigration Canada.
+Should a student receive permanent resident status during the academic year, he or she should immediately present the official document to the Office of the Registrar, Room FB 900, to have his or her status changed and to inquire about a possible refund.
 For more information on refund policies and deadlines for submission of documents, please contact the Office of the Registrar.
 International students should present themselves at the International Students Office, GM Building, Room: 330, to request an exemption and possible refund from the International Student Health and Accident Insurance Plan; - under certain conditions, students who have obtained Convention refugee status may be eligible for an exemption from the differential fees for International students.
 Depending on the documentation submitted, they may be eligible to pay either the Quebec tuition rate or the Canadian non-Quebec rate.
-For information on deadlines for submission of documentation and on the specific documents required, please contact the Office of the Registrar; - under certain conditions, International students holding certain categories of CSQ who are allowed to apply for permanent resident status from within Canada may be eligible to pay the Quebec tuition rate. - The following are exempted from paying differential fees and may pay the Canadian tuition rate: - undergraduate students who are citizens of France (accord France-Québec) and a limited number of undergraduate international students from China (entente Chine-Québec).
+For information on deadlines for submission of documentation and on the specific documents required, please contact the Office of the Registrar; - under certain conditions, International students holding certain categories of CSQ who are allowed to apply for permanent resident status from within Canada may be eliqible to pay the Quebec tuition rate.

+The following are exempted from paying differential fees and may pay the Canadian tuition rate:

+undergraduate students who are citizens of France (accord France-Québec) or francophone citizens of Belgium (Wallonia) and a limited number of undergraduate international students from China (entente Chine-Québec).